13 Types Of Business Failure With 9 Real-Life Examples

 #10.
 Poor Financial Management

-Yes, this a problem that plagues many small startups and inexperienced managers.
+Yes, this is a problem that plagues many small startups and inexperienced managers.
 Usually at the early stage of a business, balancing profit and running costs can be quite frustrating.
 Most times businesses find it hard to separate capital from profit.

 In business, turnover is very important, however, if you aren’t getting any profits, it is almost impossible to continue in the business.
 Depending on the level of financial problem, you might need to get a solution as fast as possible to keep your head up.